 After 35 Years, Air Force Deserter Found Living In California Under False Name

-A Air Force officer who deserted the military in 1983 has been located in California, where he was living under a false name, according to authorities.
+An Air Force officer who deserted the military in 1983 has been located in California, where he was living under a false name, according to authorities.

 The Air Force Office of Special Investigations announced late last week that William Howard Hughes Jr. had been apprehended "without incident."